open-xml-templating/docxtemplater/readme.md

         This function replaces all template variables by their values

-    output([download=true])

-        download
+    output([options])

+        options: object[{}]

+            download:
                 Type:boolean[true]
                 If download is true, file will be downloaded automatically with data URI. returns the output file.

+            type:
+                Type;string["base64"]
+                The type of zip to return.
+The possible values are : (same as in http://stuk.github.io/jszip/ @generate) base64 (default) : the result will be a string, the binary in a base64 form. string : the result will be a string in "binary" form, 1 byte per char. uint8array : the result will be a Uint8Array containing the zip.
+This requires a compatible browser. arraybuffer : the result will be a ArrayBuffer containing the zip.
+This requires a compatible browser. blob : the result will be a Blob containing the zip.
+This requires a compatible browser. nodebuffer : the result will be a nodejs Buffer containing the zip.
+This requires nodejs.

         This function creates the docx file and downloads it on the user's computer.
 The name of the file is download.docx for Chrome, and some akward file names for Firefox: VEeTHCfS.docx.part.docx, and can't be changed because it is handled by the browser.
         For more informations about how to solve this problem, see the **Filename Problems** section on [http://stuk.github.io/jszip/](http://stuk.github.io/jszip/)